Favipiravir: Use in Russia

 Coronavir is the brand name of favipiravir used in Russia, where it is approved for the treatment of COVID-19.
 It is produced and sold by R-Pharm.
 Coronavir was approved for use in Russia in hospitals in July 2020, and in September 2020 it received approval for prescription sales for outpatient use.
 Avifavir, another drug also based on favipiravir, was earlier approved in May.

 Research

 COVID-19

 Favipiravir, as an antiviral drug, has been authorized for treating COVID-19 in several countries including Japan, Russia, Serbia, Turkey, India, and Thailand, under emergency provisions.
 A rapid meta-review in September 2020 (analyzing four studies) noted that the drug led to clinical and radiological improvements; however, no reduction in mortality or differences in oxygen-support requirement were observed and more rigorous studies were sought.
 A Cochrane Systematic review published in Feb 2024, noted that there is actually no real benefit with Favipiravir in treating Covid-19 in terms of mortality benefits, or admission to mechanical ventillation, or hospitalisation, and it may not make any difference in adverse effects or serious adverse effects.

-As of May 2021, large-cohort clinical trials are underway.